 - oilpot (in Medieval times, this was a clay pot filled with highly-flammable oil)

 - daggers (it’s lightweight, you can throw it)

 - handaxes (sharp, primitive stones that you can also throw to damage your opponent from afar)

 - whips (when I was a kid, my job was always to stand in front of the cows and the oxcart, and make sure they don’t move why my grandpa loaded the cart with hay.
 It can be very painful…)

 - …and even dirt!

-Another thing you can do is check out another article I wrote on do-it-yourself survival weapons.
-The ones presented require some skill, but the good news is you’ve got videos to guide you step by step.
+Another thing you can do is check out this other article on do-it-yourself survival weapons.
+The ones presented require some skill to make, but you’ve got plenty of videos to guide you.

 My dad was military.
 My grandfather was a cop.
 They served their country well.
 But I don’t like taking orders.
 I’m taking matters into my own hands so I’m not just preparing, I’m going to a friggin’ war to provide you the best of the best survival and preparedness content out there.